-- Inclusive means that the functionality of the supplier is somehow realized by the collection of all of the client elements. - Exclusive static -means that the client element is realized by exactly one of the supplier elements; however, once the choice has been made it will not change during the lifetime of the client element. - Exclusive dynamic means that the client element is realized by exactly one of the supplier elements and that the chosen element may vary over the lifetime of the client.
+- Exclusive static -means that the client element is supported realized by exactly one of the supplier elements; however, once the choice has been made it will not change during the lifetime of the client element. - Exclusive dynamic means that the client element is supported realized by exactly one of the supplier elements and that the chosen element may vary over the lifetime of the client.